You said, we did...

 |Could the school offer more after school clubs?||The school is only offering outside after school clubs at the moment due to the current restrictions.|

 |How do I find out about school events and general information that other parents seem to know?||The first contact for every child is emailed all school correspondance.
 All communications that leave school are duplicated and can be found on the school website.
 Newsletters (monthly) letters, clubs, school events, holiday dates, medical forms, school policies, preschool registration forms etc...|

 |I want to be able to support my child/ren at home, and would like more information on the teaching methods used in school.||

-In September 2016 we held meetings for parents, in the evenings, to explain the recent national changes to the curriculum and assessment procedures.
-In addition, we changed the focus of our parent participation mornings to run more like a ‘daily’ lesson, that also allow parents to pick up on the vocabulary that we use and understand the meaning of such things as ‘fix it’ time.
-Finally, we have created a suite of resources showing how we teach maths.
+The school website has a number of resources for parents and carers to see.
+Most recently, we have created a suite of resources showing how we teach maths.
 Each class now has four videos showing how we teach the four operations; these are all available on class pages of the school website.
 We intend to do the same for reading during the course of this year.